veertuinc/anklet/README.md

 Anklet will have a configuration that defines custom plugins (written by us and/or the community) which handle all of the logic necessary to watch/listen for jobs in the specific CI platform.
 The plugins determine what logic happens host-side, and for example, prepare a macOS VM + register it to the CI platform for use.
 We'll talk more about that below.
 At the time of writing this, plugins are part of Anklet as a monorepo, but will eventually be separated.

 1. Anklet loads the configuration from the `~/.config/anklet/config.yml` file on the same host.
 The configuration defines the plugins that will be started.
 [Example below.](#anklet-setup)
-    - Each `plugins:` list item in the config specifies a plugin to load and use, the database (if there is one;optional), and any other specific configuration for that plugin.
+    - Each `plugins:` list item in the config specifies a plugin to load and use, potentially a database, and any other specific configuration for that plugin.
 1. Plugins run in parallel, but have separate internal context to avoid collisions.
 1. It supports loading in a database (currently `redis`) to manage state across all of your hosts.
     - The `github` plugin, and likely others, rely on this to prevent race conditions with picking up jobs.
-    - It is `disabled: true` by default to make anklet more lightweight.
+    - It is `disabled: true` by default to make anklet more lightweight should you not need a database for your plugins.
-1. Logs are in JSON format and are written to `./anklet.log` (unless otherwise specified).
-Here is an example of the log structure:
+1. Logs are in JSON format and are written to STDOUT (unless otherwise specified).
+    ```
+    ❯ ./anklet
+    {"time":"2025-01-06T08:57:53.043991-06:00","level":"ERROR","msg":"unable to load config.yml (is it in the work_dir, or are you using an absolute path?)","error":"open /Users/nathanpierce/.config/anklet/config.yml: no such file or directory"}
+    ```

+Here is an example of the log structure (made pretty; normally it's without newlines):

     ```JSON
     {
       "time": "2024-04-03T17:10:08.726639-04:00",